• Blog

 When Should You Ask Where This is Going?

-This post was written by Ashley Berges
+Written by Ashley Berges

 Ashley Berges columnist Is there ever a right time to ask your partner where your relationship is headed?